-This continuous powder coated flexible flat steel corset boning is made in Germany, and suitable for all corset making and costume making applications.
+This continuous powder coated flexible flat spring steel corset boning is made in Germany, and suitable for all corset making and costume making applications.
 It can be cut to length with a good pair of tin snips available from any hardware store.
 The ends should then be rounded with a file and sealed or tipped before use in corsetry.

 The ends can then be tipped using metal or silicone endcaps or you can file the cut ends and wrap them with plumbers PTFE tape for a smoother finish.
 It's really easy!

 For a chart to help you decide which boning is best for your project click here

 antique style corsetry where narrow boning is required

 centre back panels in corsetry - regular size of boning